tiny8877/okta.github.io/_source/_docs/api/resources/oidc.md

 > This endpoint's base URL will vary depending on whether you are using a custom authorization server or not.
 For more information, see [Composing Your Base URL](#composing-your-base-url).

 Returns a JSON Web Key Set (JWKS), which contains the public keys that can be used to verify the signatures of tokens that you receive from your authorization server.
-If automatic key rotation is disabled, provide the `client_id` to fetch public keys for your app.
-Otherwise, this endpoint returns the public keys automatically rotated.

 Any of the two or three keys listed are used to sign tokens.
 The order of keys in the result doesn't indicate which keys are used.